SCALE: Self-uncertainty Conditioned Adaptive Looking and Execution for Vision-Language-Action Models: Experiments

 Figures~\ref{fig:vis_attn} and~\ref{fig:quali_action} illustrate the effect of adaptive visual attention and action decoding, respectively.
-For visual attention (Fig.~\ref{fig:vis_attn}), at $t{=}45$ when self-uncertainty suddenly increases, the baseline with a fixed $\gamma_t{=}1$ attends to task-irrelevant regions such as the microwave door while underattending to the target mug, leading to task failure.
-In contrast, \method dynamically increases $\gamma_t$ to broaden attention across the scene, redirecting focus to the task-relevant mug—enabling a successful grasp ($t{=}90$) and eventual task completion.
-For action decoding (Fig.~\ref{fig:quali_action}), the bottom plot shows $\bar{u}_t$ temporal dynamics: initially high due to multiple viable options, then dropping during grasping.
-Greedy decoding follows a direct path and collides with the bowl, whereas \method leverages high uncertainty to find an elevated trajectory that clears the obstacle (yellow phase); once the robot reaches a stable position, uncertainty drops, leading to task success (green phase).
+For visual attention (Fig.~\ref{fig:vis_attn}), we visualize attention from SigLIP, the vision encoder of OpenVLA.
+At $t{=}45$ when self-uncertainty suddenly increases, the baseline with fixed $\gamma_t{=}1$ attends to task-irrelevant regions such as the microwave door while underattending to the target mug, leading to task failure.
+In contrast, \method dynamically increases $\gamma_t$ to broaden attention across the scene, redirecting focus from the microwave door to the task-relevant mug—enabling a successful grasp ($t{=}90$) and eventual task completion.
+For action decoding (Fig.~\ref{fig:quali_action}), the bottom plot shows $\bar{u}_t$ temporal dynamics: initially high due to multiple viable options, dropping during grasping, then rising while transporting the object.
+Greedy decoding follows a direct path and collides with the bowl, whereas \method leverages high uncertainty to find an elevated trajectory that clears the bowl (yellow phase); once the robot reaches a stable position, uncertainty drops, leading to task success (green phase).
 These results demonstrate that adaptive modulation of both perception and action is effective for robust closed-loop control.